 Preventative dental habits are effective well before your baby’s first tooth comes in.
 Start by cleaning their mouth with a clean, damp washcloth after each feeding, gently massaging their gums.
 Here are several other tips for maintaining your infants teeth even before the first tooth erupts.

-Use a fluoridated toothpaste recommended by the ADA and rinse every night with an alocohol-free, over-the-counter mouth rinse with .05 % sodium fluoride in order to reduce plaque levels.
+- Use a fluoridated toothpaste recommended by the ADA and rinse every night with an alcohol-free, over-the-counter mouth rinse with .05 % sodium fluoride in order to reduce plaque levels.

 Once a Tooth Comes In